khagerman/Nostalgia-Machine-backend/README.md

 SQL queries are contained in a custom ORM.
 Routes are protected with tokens and custom middleware.
 Each route/model is tested using jest.
 A detailed list of routes are below.
 ## View it here: https://nostalgia-api.herokuapp.com/

+## To run this code locally:
+Requirements: Postgres (I use https://postgresapp.com/)
+-   Install dependencies by running  `npm install` or `npm i` (if you are feeling hip)
+- Create the database and seed it by running `psql < data.sql`
+-   Start the server by running  `npm start`, it should be running on  `localhost:3001`
+- To run tests run `npm test`
 ## Routes

 ## **/auth**